lazy-snorlax/a-star_algorithm/README.md

 # a-star_algorithm
 A-Star Pathfinding Algorithm
- An A* Pathfinding Algorithm I created a few years back.
+ An a* pathfinding algorithm I created a few years back.

  It takes an 8x8 grid and from a provided starting point finds the optimal path to a provided end point.
  As I recall, in context it was built as a game.
 You needed to find the optimal path from A to B without running into any monsters.
 Each square of the grid contained a number presenting the number of nearby monsters in an adjacent square.